claytonflesher/advent_of_code_2025/README.md

 - Part 1 tracks splitter activations to count total splits
 - Part 2 uses memoization to handle exponential timeline growth efficiently
 - Quantum particles create two timelines at each splitter (left and right paths)

+### Day 8: Playground

+**Problem**: Build circuits connecting components in a junction box using wires.

+- **Part 1**: Count connected components (islands) in the wiring diagram
+- **Part 2**: Find longest path through the circuit from start to end

+### Day 9: Movie Theater

+**Problem**: Find the largest rectangle using red tiles as corners on a theater floor.

+- **Part 1**: Find largest rectangle using any two red tiles as opposite corners
+- **Part 2**: Find largest rectangle where all tiles are red or green (connected by green paths)

+**Key insights**:
+- Red tiles form a closed rectilinear polygon with green connection tiles between them
+- Part 1 uses simple area calculation with inclusive bounds
+- Part 2 uses polygon edge crossing detection to efficiently filter valid rectangles
+- For large inputs, checking if polygon edges cross the rectangle interior is much faster than checking every tile

+### Day 10: Factory

+**Problem**: Find minimum button presses to calibrate joltage counters on factory machines.

+- **Part 1**: Count all lights that are ON after toggling sequences
+- **Part 2**: Minimize total button presses to reach target joltage values

+**Key insights**:
+- Part 2 is an Integer Linear Programming problem: minimize Σxᵢ subject to Ax = b, x ≥ 0
+- Gauss-Jordan elimination reduces the system to RREF, identifying pivot and free variables
+- Branch-and-bound search explores free variable assignments with pruning
+- Parallel processing using `Task.async_stream` speeds up multi-machine solving
+- Rational arithmetic avoids floating-point precision issues

 ## Running Solutions